ctkcoding/dir2cast/README.md

   (rather than a docker volume) is an easy way to enable a simple workflow for you to drag and drop content into the podcast feed.
 * If you see '.\_' prefixed junk files in your feed, that is an unfortunate side-effect of using network shares from macOS, and not dir2cast's fault.
+Use the macOS native dot_clean command to remove these
 * 502 errors are likely SWAG configuration problems.
 Check container name, port mapping, etc.
-* currently the only docker env vars that can be fed in at startup and set in dir2cast.ini are ITEM_COUNT, MP3_DIR, TITLE, AUTO_SAVE_COVER_ART.
-Copy the RUN commands in Dockerfile for any new env vars needed
+* all dir2cast.ini variables should be supported as docker env vars - if you find this is not correct, look at the RUN commands in Dockerfile for any new env vars needed

 Thank you to @ctkcoding for the contribution of this guide.